NelsonPython/AstroPiQuake/InstallIT.md

 # Configuring AstroPiQuake and installing software

-When connecting directly the first time, Raspberry Pi will automatically boot with the default user and password:
+When connecting directly the first time, Raspberry Pi will automatically boot with the default username and password:

 ```
 Default username:  pi